Lansknet/PLDCreator/README.md

 which allows you to fully customize the document
 ## Features

-- Module creation, that allow HTML output, you can create your own
+- Module creation, that allow HTML output, you can Create your own
 - Application fully configurable with json files.